jf1kkm/getqrz/README.md

 # getqrz
-Add QRZ.com data to the QSO data multicast by JTDX and provide it to JTLinker.
+Add QRZ.com data to the ADIF QSO data multicast by JTDX and provide it to JTLinker.